rippedpiracy/docs/Utilities/misc.md

 [**URL Pages**](https://jstrieb.github.io/urlpages/) - Create and view web pages stored entirely in the URL

 [**Steam Workshop Downloader**](https://www.steamworkshopdownloader.io/) - Download Steam Workshop Items without having to own the game.
-<sub>Note: Use an adblocker as there can be a fair amount of pop-upas and intrusive ads.</sub>
+Use an AdBlocker as there can be a fair amount of pop-ups and intrusive ads.

 # Informational